jyellick/obc-docs/techspec.md

 Business contracts can be codified to allow two or more parties to automate contractual agreements in a trusted way.
 Although information on blockchain is naturally “public”, B2B contracts may require privacy control to protect sensitive business information from being disclosed to outside parties that also have access to the ledger.

-While confidential agreements are a key business, case, there are many scenarios where contracts can and should be easily discoverable by all parties on a ledger.
+While confidential agreements are a key business case, there are many scenarios where contracts can and should be easily discoverable by all parties on a ledger.
 For example, a ledger used to create offers (asks) seeking for bids.
 This type of contract may need to be standardized so that bidders can easily find them, effectively creating an electronic trading platform with smart contracts (aka chaincode).

 #### Manufacturing Supply Chain

-Final assemblers, such as car manufactures, can create a supply chain network managed by its peers and suppliers so that a final assembler can better manage its suppliers and be more responsive to events that would require vehicle recalls (possibly triggered by faulty parts supplied by some supplier).
-Blockchain would be an ideal solution for this type of application as it provides a standard protocol to allow every participant on a supplychain network to input and track parts produced and used on a given vehicle.
+Final assemblers, such as car manufacturers, can create a supply chain network managed by its peers and suppliers so that a final assembler can better manage its suppliers and be more responsive to events that would require vehicle recalls (possibly triggered by faulty parts supplied by some supplier).
+The blockchain fabric must provide a standard protocol to allow every participant on a supplychain network to input and track parts produced and used on a given vehicle.

 Why is this specific example an abstract use case?
 Because while all blockchain cases store immutable information, and some add the need for transfer of assets between parties, this case emphasizes the need to provide deep searchability back as many as 5-10 transaction layers.
 It is the core of establishing provenance of any manufactured good that is made up of other goods and supplies.